Trow-Registry/trow/INSTALL.md

 Nodes, including /etc/hosts:

 ```
+$ cd install
 $ ./copy-certs.sh
 ```

 Note there is an issue with this approach, as new nodes will not automatically get the certs and will be unable to pull from Trow.
-It would be much easier if Kubernetes nodes automatically trusted the k8s certificate and were connected to the Kubernetes DNS.
+We hope to have a better solution in the future, but it may require changes to Kubernetes.

  - Finally, you probably want to be able to push from your development laptop, which you can do with: